WABC Radio suspends Rudy Giuliani for flouting ban on discussing discredited 2020 election claims

 Giuliani disputed that he had been informed ahead of time of the ban.

 “John is now telling reporters that I was informed ahead of time of these restrictions, which is demonstrably untrue,” Giuliani said in a statement.
-“How can you possibly believe that when I’ve been regularly commenting on the 2020 election for three and a half years. ...
-Obviously I was never informed on such a policy, and even if there was one, it was violated so often that it couldn’t be taken seriously.”
+Later Friday, in a video stream on social media, Giuliani noted that he has talked repeatedly, for years, on his show about claims the election was stolen, maybe even on every program, or every other program.

+“If there was such a policy, I'd be crazy to keep doing it,” Giuliani said.
+“You think I'm a fool?”

 A letter obtained by the AP from Catsimatidis to Giuliani and dated Thursday said Giuliani was prohibited from engaging in discussions relating to the 2020 elections.